FAQ

 • Capture zones of boreholes in Leonardville may potentially intercept solutions over 500 to 1000 years, already diluted by the neutral underground water environment.

-• Natural attenuation of aquifer occur within 10 years after mining will be stopped.
+• Natural attenuation of aquifer occurs within 10 years after mining is stopped.

 Does mine solution contains amounts of dissolved uranium as high as 3000 times above the WHO safe guideline for drinking water?